top of page

 The Heart of Circle Work

-Rooted in ancient and cross-cultural traditions, a Circle invites us to slow down and connect—both with ourselves and with others.
+Rooted in ancient and cross-cultural traditions, a Circle invites us to slow down, be present, and connect, both with ourselves and with others.
 There’s no hierarchy, no performance, no pressure to speak.
 In this space, every voice matters, and silence is equally welcome.

-You’re invited to come just as you are—joyful, uncertain, tired, tender, or anything in between—and be met with compassion.
+You’re invited to come just as you are whether that is joyful, tired, tender, or anything in between and be met with compassion.
 Whether you share or simply listen, your presence is enough.

 Together, we will honour the differences that shape us and the threads that connect us.

-Circle is not therapy—though it can be deeply healing.
+Circle is not therapy, although it can be deeply healing.

 The practice of being, feeling, and belonging.